- NAME: Donnie Wahlberg

 Answer questions and see how you rank against other players.Play Now

-Singer; actor.
-Donnie Wahlberg was born on August 17, 1969, in Dorchester, Massachusetts, a predominantly Irish-American suburb of Boston.
+Famed singer and actor Donnie Wahlberg was born Donald Edmond Wahlberg Jr. on August 17, 1969, in Boston, Massachusetts, a predominantly Irish-American suburb of Boston.
 He was the eighth of nine children; his younger sibling, Mark Wahlberg, is also a famous entertainer.
 Wahlberg's mother, Alma Wahlberg, worked as a nurse's assistant at nearby St. Margaret Hospital, and his father, Donald Wahlberg, was a truck driver and active member of the International Brotherhood of Teamsters labor union.
 With so many children to provide for, the Wahlbergs were often strapped for cash.
-Wahlberg's mother recalls, "When I think about it now, I realize how hard it was, but back then we never even realized it!
+Wahlberg's mother recalled, "When I think about it now, I realize how hard it was, but back then we never even realized it!
 We thought everyone had all these kids, everyone lived like this."

-Although the family was extraordinarily close, attending church together every Sunday, arguments among siblings were frequent.
+Though the family was extraordinarily close, attending church together every Sunday, arguments among siblings were frequent.
 Donnie was looked to as the family peacemaker.
-"We'd fight over clothes, or who had the prettier girlfriend, which of us was the best athlete, stuff like that," he recalls.
+"We'd fight over clothes, or who had the prettier girlfriend, which of us was the best athlete, stuff like that," he later recalled.

 Wahlberg's parents divorced when he was 12 years old, and he and Mark went to live with their mother while the rest of their siblings either moved in with their father or were already out on their own as young adults.
 Donnie and his friend Danny Wood advanced together to Copley High School, where they formed a rap group named the Kool Aid Bunch.
 They kept up rapping, Wahlberg says, "not because we thought we'd be rap or dance stars someday, but just because it was really fun and we loved the girls screaming for us at parties."